BAK2K3/hard-drivers/TESTING.md

 Unless specifically stated, all functionality for the Footer was tested on every page.

-* On each page, ensure the Github / Social links open to the correct webpage, and are opened externally.
+* On each page, ensure the GitHub / Social links open to the correct webpage, and are opened externally.
 * On the "Home" and "About" pages, ensure the "Enquire" button correctly routes the user to the "Enquire" page.
 * On the "Enquire" page, ensure the "Enquire" button states "Submit" - Functionality testing discussed on the "Enquiry Form" section.
 * Ensure on page load the "Enquire/Submit" button maintains its persistent 'glow' effect.
 * Ensure the Footer appearance is consistent across all pages, and maintains the same height.
-* Ensure Footer elements (Github - Enquire/Submit - Socials) maintain their position through navigation of the site.
+* Ensure Footer elements (GitHub - Enquire/Submit - Socials) maintain their position through navigation of the site.
 * On large horizontal viewports, ensure the Footer's background image zooms in/out accordingly when increasing/decreasing horizontal viewport.
 * On all viewports, ensure the Footer's radial gradient maintains its appearance over the background image, and remains in a static position (regardless of background image's zoom effect).
 * On all viewports, ensure the Enquire/Submit button's 'glow' effect does not overflow onto the Viewport Control/content of the page.
 * When adjusting the horizontal viewport, ensure the Footer elements reposition themselves dynamically to maintain equal distance, and central position within their containers.
 * When adjusting the horizontal viewport, ensure the Footer elements' font sizes adjust themselves appropriately.
 * On small horizontal viewports, ensure the Social links stack themselves (2x2), and maintain their functionality.
-* Ensure no visual effects are produced when the Github / Social Links are hovered over with the mouse (desktop).
+* Ensure no visual effects are produced when the GitHub / Social Links are hovered over with the mouse (desktop).
 * Ensure tabbing (desktop) navigates the user through the visual flow of footer:
-    * Github --> Enquire/Submit --> Facebook --> Twitter --> Instagram --> Linkedin.
+    * GitHub --> Enquire/Submit --> Facebook --> Twitter --> Instagram --> Linkedin.
 * Ensure hovering (desktop) over the Submit/Enquire button produces the 'grow' effect, and changes from white to red.
-* Ensure no visual effects are produced when the Github / Social links are touched (mobile/table).
+* Ensure no visual effects are produced when the GitHub / Social links are touched (mobile/table).
 * Ensure the Enquire/Submit button produces the 'grow' effect, and changes from white to red when touched (mobile/table).
 * Ensure screen readers read the text in the correct order:
-    * Github --> Enquire/Submit --> Facebook --> Twitter --> Instagram --> Linkedin.
+    * GitHub --> Enquire/Submit --> Facebook --> Twitter --> Instagram --> Linkedin.

 **Price Table**